JuliaGraphics/QML.jl/README.md

 Pkg.instantiate()

-readdir() # Print list of example files include("gui.jl") # Or any of the files in the directory
+readdir() # Print list of example files include("filedialog.jl") # Or any of the files in the directory
 ```